amedeedaboville/repotracer/README.md

 - `regex_count` runs ripgrep and sums the number of matches in the whole repo.
 Additional args can be passed to ripgrep by adding `rg_args` in the `params` object.
 - `file_count` runs `fd` and counts the number of files found.
+- `loc_count` runs `tokei` and counts the number of lines of code per language.
 - The next stat will be `script`, which will run any bash script the user will want, to allow for max customization.

 ## Stat options

 The config format is JSON5, but currently comments are lost when the command updates the config file.
+I'm planning on moving to TOML to fix that, because the python TOML library supports it.

 ```
 "repos" : {